OAGr/blog/source/_posts/2013-10-12-formalizing-transparency.markdown

 Important ideas considered currently 'soft' or non-technical feel like challenges to define better.
-I realize that actual measurements may be extremely difficult, but this doesn't mean that we can't make estimates of substancial value.
+I realize that actual measurements may be extremely difficult, but this doesn't mean that we can't make estimates of substantial value.
 This definition attempt is me attempting to take my intuitive understanding of this word 'transparency' and match it to something technical and clear.